Finding your way in innertempo

 Monthly

-The reflections in innertempo are observational, not advisory.
-We are here to reflect what you've shared, not to tell you how to live.
+The reflections in innertempo are observational, not advisory. innertempo is here to help you reflect on what you've shared, not to tell you something needs to be changed.

 If there isn't enough data yet, these sections simply stay quiet.
 They don't "demand" more from you.